rao10/casswiki_quartz/content/Ponerology and psychopathy/ponerization.md

 Group scale
 -----------

 On the group scale it can happen in one of two ways: either a new group is formed and led by pathological people from the start, or they take over a formerly healthy group.
-This is called, respectively, primary ponerization (resulting in a _primary [ponerogenic association]([[Ponerogenic association]])_) and secondary ponerization (resulting in a _secondary ponerogenic association_).
+This is called, respectively, primary ponerization (resulting in a _primary [[Ponerogenic association|ponerogenic association]] and secondary ponerization (resulting in a _secondary ponerogenic association_).

 ### Primary ponerization